Matt-J-Dong/Refined-Chat-Bot/README.md

 ---

 ## Running the Code
-For LLaMA, the most relevant files are models/llama_finetune.sbatch and models/llama_finetuned_test.py.
-While we were fine tuning, the llama training command was normally run interactively through srun instead of sbatch, which may result in different behavior.
-If this is the case, just copy and run the autotrain command after setting up srun.
+For LLaMA, the most relevant files are `models/llama_finetune.sbatch` and `models/llama_finetuned_test.py`.
+While we were fine tuning, the llama training command was normally run interactively through `srun` instead of `sbatch`, which may result in different behavior.
+If this is the case, just copy and run the autotrain command after setting up `srun`.

 ---